fzakaria/fzakaria.com/_posts/2020-09-20-vpns-from-first-principles.md

 The first step in setting up our tunnel will be to create a _tun_ network interface device[^3].
 A _tun_ device is a kernel virtual network device, they are not backed by a physical device.

-Packets sent by an operating system via a _tun_ device are delivered to a user space program which attaches itself to the device.
+Packets sent by the operating system via the _tun_ device are delivered to a user space program which attaches itself to the device.
 A userspace program may also pass packets into a _tun_ device.
 In this case the device delivers these packets to the operating-system network stack thus emulating as if it has arrived from an external source.[^4]

+> _tun_ devices operate at the L3 layer (IP).
+There is an analogous _tap_ device that operates at the L2 layer (Ethernet).

 ```bash
 # on server & laptop run the following